There are several ways to get involved with Access & Disability Services at Harper College:

 - Demonstrate good interpersonal and communication skills

-- Have a genuine desire to help their peers succeed
+- Have a genuine desire to help new students succeed

 - Demonstrate leadership potential